House Republicans are pushing Trump's big bill to the brink of passage

 House Republicans are pushing Trump’s big bill to the brink of passage

-WASHINGTON (AP) — House Republicans are preparing to vote on President Donald Trump’s $4.5 trillion tax breaks and spending cuts bill early Thursday, up all night as GOP leaders and the president himself worked to persuade skeptical holdouts to drop their opposition and deliver by their Fourth of July deadline.
+WASHINGTON (AP) — House Republicans are ready to vote on President Donald Trump’s $4.5 trillion tax breaks and spending cuts bill early Thursday, up all night as GOP leaders and the president himself worked to persuade skeptical holdouts to drop their opposition by his Fourth of July deadline.

 Final debates began in the predawn hours after another chaotic day, and night, at the Capitol.
-House Speaker Mike Johnson insisted the House would meet the holiday deadline, with just days to go after the Senate approved the package on the narrowest of margins and Vice President JD Vance breaking a tie vote.
+House Speaker Mike Johnson insisted the House would meet the holiday deadline after the Senate approved Trump’s signature domestic policy package on the narrowest vote.

 “Our way is to plow through and get it done,” Johnson said, emerging in the middle of the night from a series of closed-door meetings.
 “We will meet our July 4th deadline.”